 CAMECO

-CAMECO launches the Commbox online literature database
+CAMECO soon launches the "Commbox" - a curated online literature database

-A comprehensive collection of 29,000 publications on media & communications in the Global South
+A comprehensive collection of 30,000 publications on media & communications in the Global South

+The database draws on the library that CAMECO has compiled from all over the world since it was founded in 1969.
 The collection ranges from the beginnings of international media assistance to the present day.
 In addition, the “Commbox” also includes the special collection on journalism safety of the Centre for Freedom of the Media (CFOM) at the University of Sheffield (UK) and the special collection of the Development Communication Research Centre at Leipzig University (Germany) on journalism & the public sphere in Afghanistan.

-Particular strengths will lie in
+Particular strengths lie in

 • Digital & Online Communication (5,000 titles, including AI, Digital Development, Digital Ethics & Literacy, Digital Inclusion, Disinformation & Misinformation etc.)

-• Development Communication (4,800 publications)
+• Development Communication (5,000 publications)

 • Religious Communication (2,500 titles)